Devashish2910/javascript-datastructures-algorithms/README.md

 Data Structures and Algorithms in JavaScript
 ====================================
-This repo is particularly about implementation of different Data Structures (some of their real life problem solving, too) and Algorithms in JavaScript.
+This repo is particularly about implementation of different Data Structures (some of their real life problem solving, too) and Algorithms in JavaScript(ES6).

-# Warning:⚠️
+# Warning:⚠️🤔
 This repo is under construction.

 # Table Of Content: